NPRA/image-anonymisation/README.md

   -a ARCHIVE_FOLDER, --archive-folder ARCHIVE_FOLDER
                         Base directory for archiving original images.
 ```
+Note: Make sure that the conda environment is activated before executing the command above.

 #### Batch script and PowerShell script.
 The anonymisation can be ran without manually activating the conda environment, by running either `bin/run-with-prompt.bat` or `bin/run.ps1`.